 Spam filtering and virus protection are automatically enabled on all inbound and outbound email messages by Microsoft Exchange Online Protection (EOP), the anti-spam and anti-malware service included with Office 365.
 The EOP service applies multi-layered filters and scanning engines to help protect your organization from email-borne threats.
-No admin setup or management is required for Office 365 Small Business.

 How does spam filtering work?